BethelDaniel/NumberGuessingGame/README.md

 # NumberGuessingGame
-By using number from 1-5, the player goes against a computer in a number guessing game
+By using numbers from 1-5, the player goes against a computer in a basic number-guessing game